behong1999/MERN-real-estate/README.md

 # Vin Estate
 ## Project Overview
 Real Estate Website using the MERN (React, MongoDB, Express.js Node.js with TypeScript) stack.
 In addition, using Firebase Storage and Authentication to store images and OAuth.
+This website allows users to buy, sell, and rent properties

 ## Server-Side Dependencies:
 - **bcrypt**: A library for hashing passwords securely.